nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ## TDDs
-Reported TDDs are used to test our calcualted basals and boluses.
+Reported TDDs are used to test our calculated basals and boluses.
 However, we often see multiple TDDs reported on a single day including zero values.
-On these days, the reported and calculated TDDs don't match at all and taking the sum or the last or maxium value still results in a poor fit.
+On these days, the reported and calculated TDDs don't match at all and taking the sum or the last or the maximum value still results in a poor fit.
 Therefore, we can't trust that reported TDDs are 100% accurate, especially on days where multiple values are reported.
 For testing, days with multiple TDDs should not be trusted.